-Simply put: plasma saves lives.
+Simply put: blood plasma saves lives.

-The global demand for plasma to create these therapies has been steadily increasing over the years, but as of recently, it’s hit a critical mass.
-Now more than ever we need heroes to step up and donate plasma if we want to continue to treat those who rely on it.
+The global demand for plasma to create therapies has been steadily increasing over the years, but as of recently, it’s hit a critical mass.
+Now more than ever we need heroes to step up and donate blood plasma if we want to continue to treat those who rely on it.

 It’s easier than you think.
 Get to your nearest donation center, donate, then go back and donate again!